Oregon Set To Pass The First Statewide Rent Control Bill

 Critics of the bill, such as Doug Bibby, president of the National Multifamily Housing Council, fear the measure would diminish housing options.
 "While the intent of rent control laws is to assist lower-income populations, history has shown that rent control exacerbates shortages, makes it harder for apartment owners to make upgrades and disproportionally benefits higher-income households," he said in a statement.

-Mike Wilkerson, a project director and partner at ECONorthwest, a regional economic consulting firm, told the Willamette Week that the measure "won't have a significant impact" on new development.
+Mike Wilkerson, a project director and partner at ECONorthwest, a regional economic consulting firm, told the Willamette Week newspaper that the measure "won't have a significant impact" on new development.
 He says landlords and developers won't be dissuaded because of the generous cap on rent increases as well as the exemptions for newer buildings.

 For years, climbing rent has posed problems for tenants in Portland, the state's largest city.
 But other cities, such as Salem and Eugene, have also seen median rents increase by a quarter within four years, according to the Willamette Week.